 Open your eyes, breathe in the fresh country air and prepare to attack a breakfast basket filled with the freshest South Burnett produce!

 Whether you’re up for a big brekkie (think local bacon, sausages, eggs and freshly baked bread), something sweet (honey with Greek-style yogurt and granola) or want to keep it simple (slap some famous Kingaroy peanut butter on toast), this is essentially your own personal smorgasbord.

 10AM: MORNING TEA – LAVENDER FARM

-Get this; lavender is an essential oil known for its relaxing effects on the body and just outside Kingaroy you’ll find Pottique Lavender Farm, which makes the claim of having the largest lavender shop in Australia.
+Lavender is an essential oil known for its relaxing effects on the body and just outside Kingaroy, you’ll find Pottique Lavender Farm, which makes the claim of having the largest lavender shop in Australia.

 Think of lavender anything and these farmers will most likely have it.
 Whether you like it dried, in liqueur form, flavouring your honey, or infused in a cake of soap, this is the shop to stock up on the heady purple plant.

-The signature experience is an ‘all-of-the-lavender’ morning tea; a lavender scone, smothered in lavender jam with a side of lavender tea.
+Don’t miss their signature experience, an ‘all-of-the-lavender’ morning tea; a lavender scone, smothered in lavender jam with a side of lavender tea.
 Feel the stress melt away.

 12PM: LAZY SATURDAY LUNCH